Frequently Asked Questions

 • Be a convicted felon (unless your voting rights have been restored),

-• Be judged mentally incompetent to vote by court,
+• Be judged mentally incompetent to vote by a court, and/or

 • Claim the right to vote in any other place.